opensearch-project/opensearch-hadoop/README.md

 and use `$ESSTORAGE` for storage definition.

 ### Reading
-To read data from ES, use `OpenSearchStorage` and specify the query through the `LOAD` function:
+To read data from OpenSearch, use `OpenSearchStorage` and specify the query through the `LOAD` function:
 ```SQL
 A = LOAD 'radio/artists' USING org.opensearch.pig.hadoop.OpenSearchStorage('opensearch.query=?q=me*');
 DUMP A;